Business rate relief

 If your business doesn’t qualify for a mandatory business rate relief, you may still qualify for a discretionary relief if the rateable value of your business is under £16,500.

-Apply for rural rate relief
+Contact us to apply for rural rate relief

-Empty property business rate relief
+Empty property relief

 Empty property rates are payable on most commercial properties by the person entitled to possession.
 This is usually the leaseholder or tenant if there is one, or the freeholder if not.